andrewpareles/Crystals-And-Dislocations/README.md

 $^\star$
 An electron in the bulk of this crystal sees the crystal as being perfectly uniform, except for the single point at the very center.
 That's because the hexagon pattern continues at all points in the crystal except for the center point (this is the definition of the dislocation).
 Some hexagons do look stretched, but note that the locations of the sites drawn carry no meaning: only the connections are meaningful.

-(This was the simplest design choice for creating a dislocation on a computer: start with a perfect crystal, manipulate the connections and remove some sites to create the dislocation, and don't worry about about drawing distances accurately afterwards since we only care about connections anyway).
+This was the simplest design choice for creating a dislocation on a computer: start with a perfect crystal, manipulate the connections and remove some sites to create the dislocation, and don't worry about about drawing distances accurately afterwards since we only care about connections anyway.